5 Worst Things About Going to the OB (and How to Cope)

-By the time the nurse calls your name, your butt is numb and you’ve played 16 games of Angry Birds (fun, but not exactly how you wanted to spend your afternoon).
-And if your partner came along, he’s probably getting pretty antsy.
+By the time the nurse calls your name, your butt is numb and you’ve played 16 games of Candy Crush (fun, but not exactly how you wanted to spend your afternoon).
+And if your partner came along, he or she is probably getting pretty antsy.

 How to deal: At the beginning of the appointment, talk with your doctor about what sensations to expect.
 While you’re getting an internal exam, try to relax.
 The less you tense up, the less discomfort you’ll feel.
-You can use relaxation methods like taking deep breaths or listening to music on your iPod, advises Shiffman.
+You can use relaxation methods like taking deep breaths or listening to music, advises Shiffman.
 During blood work, look away and chat with the nurse or your partner to distract you from what’s happening, advises Weiss.

 How to deal: Come prepared.
 Write out your questions in advance and bring the list with you.
-Whip it out as soon as the doc is done examining you—or heck, as soon as she walks in the door—and fire away.
+Whip it out as soon as the doctor is done examining you—or heck, as soon as she walks in the door—and fire away.

 We know.
-You put a lot of time and thought into that birth plan, but when you handed it to your doc, she barely glanced at it before sticking it in your chart.
+You put a lot of time and thought into that birth plan, but when you handed it to your doctor, she barely glanced at it before sticking it in your chart.